davahiatak1/TwinFlow-image/README.md

 ## 📰 News

+- Thanks to [@mengqin](https://github.com/mengqin) for adapting more compatible [TwinFlow-models workflows in ComfyUI](https://github.com/mengqin/ComfyUI-TwinFlow)! 👏🏻
 - Thanks to [@smthemex](https://github.com/smthemex) for adapting [TwinFlow-models workflows in ComfyUI](https://github.com/smthemex/ComfyUI_TwinFlow)! 👏🏻
 - We release experimental version of faster Z-Image-Turbo!
 - We release training code and better TwinFlow implementation on SD3.5 and OpenUni under `src` directory 👏🏻.